ztb-35/HPMI/README.md

 * [requirements](#requirements)

 ## MHBAT on NLP
 replacebert is the project for MHBAT on NLP.
-The core programme is from [OpenBackdoor](https://github.com/thunlp/OpenBackdoor).
+The folder openbackdoor is from [OpenBackdoor](https://github.com/thunlp/OpenBackdoor).
 Run replacebert.py, get the attack results and defense results.
 The runing script:
 ```